Thespian Point System

 The student in charge of the members of a specific crew.

-- Lighting Console Operator - Operates light board during show.
+Lighting Designer / Console Operator - Designs lighting and/or operates light board during show.

 RUN CREW [ 4 points ]

 A student who works as a part of a specific crew during the show.
 A student may only hold one run crew position.

 Stage Crew - Moves scenery and changes set decoration during show.

 Properties Crew - Assists actors with prop changes.